-	These supermarkets are saving people money and there isn’t much (if any) compromise on the quality you receive.
+These supermarkets save people money, and there isn’t much (if any) compromise on the quality you receive.

-Websites like “Hot UK Deals” will list bargains, offers and deals for a wide range of items.
+Websites like “Hot UK Deals” will list bargains, offers, and deals for various items.

 Try Asda beans instead of Heinz, Tesco bread instead of Warburtons, etc.